Celludriel/far_revive/README.md

 Changelog
 =====================================
+v1.6
+* [Fixed] Bug where players couldn't get out of helicopters after dying in them
+* [NEW] It takes longer to die since the script disregards hits in arms and legs

 v1.5
 * [NEW] Unconscious units will not be able to use ACRE radio, hear other people or use proximity chat